apulgarr/Clinic_desktop_software/README.md

 # Clinic_software
 First semester programming project implemented in JAVA

-The software consists in asign medical appointments and then mark as complete with a full diagnostic form saved into a txt data.
+The software consists to asign medical appointments and then mark as complete with a full diagnostic form saved into a txt data.

 You can too add new doctors and new pacients and persist the data into a txt when the adding task its complete.